chanyn/HKRM/README.md

 This repository is written by Chenhan Jiang and Hang Xu interned at SenseTime

-Code for reproducing the results in the following paper:
+Code for reproducing the results in the following paper, and large part code is reference from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch):

 [**Hybrid Knowledge Routed Modules for Large-scale Object Detection**]()